INESCTEC/predico-collabforecast/documentation/docs/listing_submissions_scores.md

 # Listing your submission forecast skill scores

-This section provides an example of how to list your submission forecast skill scores using the Predico API.
+This section provides an example of how to access your submissions forecast skill scores and relative rank to other forecasters.

+## API Endpoints:

+To interact with the Predicto API and retrieve information about your submissions scores, you can use the following endpoints:

+- **GET** [`/api/v1/market/challenge/submission`](https://predico-elia.inesctec.pt/redoc/#tag/market/operation/get_market_session_submission) - Retrieve a list of your previous submissions (and respective challenges).
-This flow allows you to access both your submissions forecast skill scores and relative rank to other forecasters.
+- **GET** [`/api/v1/market/challenge/submission-scores`](https://predico-elia.inesctec.pt/redoc/#tag/market/operation/get_market_session_submission_scores) - Retrieve a list of your submissions scores and relative ranking to other forecasters.

+!!! important "Access Token Required"
+    An access token must be included in the `Authorization` header of your request.
+If you haven't obtained an access token yet, please refer to the [Authentication](authentication.md) section.

+!!! tip "Check this out"
+    Check our [Useful Links](useful_links.md) section for additional resources (Jupyter Notebook, API Specifications) to help you get started with the Predico platform.

 ## Retrieving your historical submissions: